EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 You can connect to your session once it has started:

 ```
+make emacsclient

+## Or:
-ssh docker-workstation emacsclient -c
+## ssh docker-workstation emacsclient -c
 ```

-You may disconnect and reattach, and the session will persist for as long as the Emacs daemon is running.
+You are allowed to disconnect and reattach; the session will persist for as long as the Emacs daemon is running.

 ## Custom Packages